-Forrest has appeared on bills alongside artists such as Silver Apples, U.S. Girls, Grimes, Steve Hauschildt, and Julianna Barwick.
-She currently resides in Toronto, Canada, where she cares for an extensive collection of houseplants. — She released an instrumental 30-minute cassette tape entitled "Plant Material" on April 7th, and has a full length sci-fi concept album due to follow sometime in 2018.
+Forrest has appeared on bills alongside artists such as Faust, Silver Apples, U.S. Girls, Grimes, Steve Hauschildt, and Julianna Barwick. -- Her acclaimed instrumental album “Plant Material” was released in 2017, and a full length sci-fi concept album is due to follow this summer.
+Forrest currently lives in Toronto, where she has been working on the soundtrack for a children's television show about robots.

 - Alt Altman, SILENT SHOUT.